How to Make DIY Embroidered Necklaces, Earrings, & Jewelry

 First, to create embroidered earrings, start with stitching a placement line on the stabilizer.
 Cover the stitching line with the earring base material.

 Then, stitch the tacking line (running stitch or triple running stitch) to adhere the base material to the stabilizer.
 Trim the fabric borders with embroidery scissors.
 (Of course, you can create an SVG file slightly larger than the tacking line and have a fabric cutter create the design if you don’t want to trim.)

 3. Finally, stitch any interior designs and finish off with the border stitch, which can be a simple satin stitch or a more decorative stitch like the candle-wicking knot border I used above.

 And lastly, if you don’t want the back of the embroidery designs to be visible on the back of the earring, before adding the final border stitch, place a piece of the same fabric right side facing away from stabilizer underneath your hoop.
 Tack it down with a running stitch, trim, and finish up.

 If I use a simple border design that’s not too stitch-heavy, sticky tear-away stabilizer is my preferred stabilizer.

 It makes it easy to place the base material, and there’s little worry that the faux leather moves during stitching.
 One downfall, though, is it can be tricky and time-consuming to pick the stabilizer pieces away from the back of the embroidery design when finished.

 Now, for more dense satin stitch borders, you may need to use a few layers of wash-away stabilizer instead to prevent the jewelry from popping out when stitched.
 Tear-away stabilizer just can’t handle dense satin borders.
-(Don’t also forget to make sure the base material is water-safe!)
+(Don’t forget to ensure the base material is water-safe!)

 After embroidering, poke a hole and add any necessary hardware for your earrings, necklaces, and bracelets.